 You may also like:

-1. Underestimating your mileage
+1. Estimate your mileage accurately

 Your PCP or lease payments can be significantly affected by your predicted mileage, and it’s very tempting to reduce your annual mileage allowance to bring your monthly payments down a few quid.
 However, if you exceed the mileage limit over the course of the agreement, the finance company will charge you a penalty that is much higher than what you would have saved.